OLED1/chia-manager/README.md

 The web-gui should always show up-to-date and live queried data, if available.
 We are working hard to make a real live web based application.

 ## WTF?!
-Why only linux?
+Why only Linux?
-We developers have only linux desctops and we decided to make the really first version of the node-client only for linux.
+We developers have only Linux desktops and we decided to make the really first version of the node-client only for linux.
 Otherwise we were not able to release the first version of this project just in time.

 But it is planning, promised!

-The webgui should run on a linux server anyway.
+The webgui should run on a Linux server anyway.

 ## Current features
 - Almost read only management via webgui